 The Environmental Working Group tested 10 best-selling brands of bottled water for 170 contaminants and found different mixtures of 38 contaminants, including bacteria, fertiliser and industrial chemicals at levels similar to those allowed in tap water.19

-Sterile water for medical purposes is not the same thing as water that has been sterilised through boiling.
+Sterile water for medical purposes is not the same thing as water that has been sterilized through boiling.
 Sterile water for medical purposes has undergone a very different treatment that leaves it pure and free from all contaminants.20 Guidelines in some hospitals suggest that sterile water, not tap water, should be used for baby cleansing and that sterile water should be used when washing all babies in neonatal care.21

 Ultrapure water (or high-purity water) is water that has been purified to highly stringent specifications.
 Ultrapure water is a term that means the water is treated to the highest levels of purity for all contaminant types.22